bethpresten/password-generator/README.md

 Installation:

-1.  create defined variables to be included in the password generator
+1. Created defined variables in Javascript to be included in the password generator

-2.  create prompts and confirms for the series of questions about user choose for password length and criteria
+2. Created prompts and confirms for the series of questions about user choose for password length and criteria

-3.  created user function to return variables
+3. Created user function to return variables

-4.  created function to write the actual password
+4. Created function to write the actual password

 Use:

-User can choose to use this tool for internet security
+User can choose to use this tool for internet security User can choose from a variety of numbers, symbols, uppercase letters, or lowercase letters in order to create a unique variable.

-Final product: (./password-generator/HW3passwordgenerator.png)
+Final product: image url(./Assets/password-generator/images/HW3passwordgenerator.png)